gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 It would be fun to try using one of these to talk to the Arduino directly via its header pins rather than through its USB port.
-We won't be able to program it through this adapter but we will be able to power it and print over UART and see the results in picocom.
+We won't be able to program it through this adapter but we will be able to power it and print over UART and see the results in `picocom`.

 {% image usb-uart.jpg alt="USB to UART adapter" %}

-They don't have brand names on them and I forget where I bought them from so I don't know how to find documentation.
+What are the 4 wires?
+There's no brand name and I forget where I bought it from so I don't know how to find documentation.
 However, the black wire is probably ground, and the red wire provides 5v.
-Of the two remaining wires, one of them is transmit (TX) and the other receive.
+Of the two remaining wires, one of them is transmit (TX) and the other receive (RX).
 I don't know which one is which and there doesn't seem to be standardised colours as far as I can tell, so I'll just guess.